The Good, the Bad and the Ugly

 A weather reconnaissance squadron didn’t need a sonar tech, my new assignment was working as the Captain’s yeoman, a real cushy job if the Navy has one, this was it.
 Within 24 hours, our squadron was sent to of all places, to Roosevelt Roads, Puerto Rico.

 We were assigned there to perform during project “Storm Fury.”
 During hurricane season we were to provide up to date aerographer information to the fleet.
 Did you know that at sea you can see lightning for 40 to 50 miles away?
 Well in flight, you can see it further than that.
-While in flight you can feel lightning strikes when it hits the plane.
+While airborne you can feel lightning strikes when it hits the plane.
 It can be terrifying.
 The static electricity in the air will make the hair on your head stand straight up.
-My job was to keep the Commander Marsh, our captain happy, record data and transfer oral radio communications to a written record.
+My job was to keep Commander Marsh, our captain happy, record data and transfer oral radio communications to a written record.
 To be honest with you, I stayed strapped in my bunk as much as possible, right next to the cockpit, near the Captain, he was the number one pilot, getting his flight time in order to draw flight pay.

-When my squadron got to Puerto Rico, the Captain saw to it, that my pay request received immediate attention, after I was there about 24 hours, I got some per diem money.
+When my squadron got to Puerto Rico, the Captain saw to it that my pay request received immediate attention.
+After I was there about 24 hours, I got some per diem money.
 Now before you start adding it up, when I enlisted, I got 98 dollars a month, plus after sub school, I received a 50 dollar a month hazardous duty pay.
 While I was in Survival school, Admiral Zumwalt had gotten pay increases approved for all military personnel.
 My monthly pay check doubled from $98 per month to $198.
 My first week in Puerto Rico, the Navy owed me close to a thousand dollars.
 I was still only 17 years old at the time.
 My first liberty after getting my per diem money, where did I go?
 No, I didn’t go to the Black Angus, not yet.
 I didn’t have any friends at my new duty station.
 When some of the older guys found out that I had some payola, they invited me to go to the “Green Door,” in Ceiba, just off base.

 I did take my whole wad, it was about 150 bucks.
 After drinking a couple “White Russians,” I started buying drinks for my new found friends.
 I didn’t realize at the time that they were just using me to buy drinks.
 After they got what they wanted from me, they found my company to be rather annoying.
 Like who wants to be around a 17 year old drunk?